Current products

 Example converter tool for blade 6x6 matrices to Bladed format

 Bladed 4.16 includes a Python code example for converting blade definitions using cross-sectional 6x6 stiffness and mass matrices to Bladed format input.
 This allows for property definition at any reference location including cross-coupling terms.
-Click here to read the online documentation.
+Read the online documentation.

 New reference turbine model IEA-22-280-RWT